 A: Group training gives your dog the opportunity to learn and practice new skills in a small class setting, while private training addresses your individual needs and concerns with lessons designed specifically for you.
 We encourage students to do a combination of both classes and lessons.
-We can help you get started choosing your classes and lessons with a free consult.
+We are happy to help you get started choosing your classes and lessons.

 A: We can take you and your dog as far as you want to go.
 In fact, it is our passion to help you achieve success, even at the most advanced levels.
 For advance level obedience exercises and training, we provide private training programs.